segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 ### Flat matching logic

+Flat matching logic determines how Segment processes events to match them with existing profiles or create new ones.
+This ensures accurate profile resolution when events contain multiple identifiers.

 When Segment receives a new event, it looks for profiles that match any of the identifiers on the event.
 Based on the existence of a match, one of three actions occurs:

 **1: Create a new profile**
 If no existing profiles match any identifiers in the event, Segment creates a new user profile.